akashmishra242/CatalogApp/README.md

 # CatalogApp

-The given Project is a Flutter Project.
+The above Project is a Flutter Project.
 The given project is about a catalog app wherein we can view , add to cart and buy selcted item(s).

 ### This application includes: